ibm-cloud-docs/text-to-speech/http.md

     </td>
     <td>
       <em>Ogg format</em> (<code>.ogg</code>), a free, open container format
-      maintained by the Xiph.org Foundation; for more information, see
+      that is maintained by the Xiph.org Foundation.
+For more information, see
       <a target="_blank" href="https://www.xiph.org/ogg/">xiph.org/ogg/ ![External link icon](../../icons/launch-glyph.svg "External link icon")</a>.
-      You can request audio streams compressed with the following codecs:
+      You can request audio streams that are compressed with the following
+      codecs:
       <ul style="margin-left:20px; padding:0px;">
         <li style="margin:10px 0px; line-height:120%;">
           <em>Opus</em>.
 For more information, see